openplanets/scape-fcrepo4-connector/README.md

 #### 5. Install the JAR files

-Copy the required JAR files from platform data model and Plan Management API to the Fedora 4 Webapp
+Copy the required JAR files from the data model and the Connector API to the Fedora 4 Webapp

 ```bash
 $ cp scape-fcrepo4-connector/target/scape-fcrepo4-connector-{VERSION}.jar {TOMCAT_HOME}/webapps/fcrepo/WEB-INF/lib/